hpmicro/hpm_sdk/samples/drivers/sei/master/endat/README_en.rst

 Overview
 ----------

-This demo shows SEI interface read Endat encoder position data and automatically calculate sampling/update delay time, then print related information by uart console.
+This demo shows SEI interface read Endat encoder position data.
+Bus delay detection is achieved by latch the sampling time and latch the data edge time, and automatically calculate reasonable rx points.
+Also, it is automatically calculate sampling/update delay time, then print related information by uart console.

 configuration
 --------------